Ocean Cay (MSC’s Private Island): Complete Guide & Things to Know

 Beach on Ocean Cay

 Of course, guests will be most interested in the beaches and water.
 Ocean Cay today has enormous stretches of white-sand beaches that wrap around the island.
-As part of the building process, MSC put in a protective island and reshaped the land to also create a calm lagoon so that swimming and watersports are possible no matter how rough the surrounding sea may be.
+As part of the building process, MSC put in a protective island and reshaped the land to also create a calm lagoon so that swimming and water activities are possible no matter how rough the surrounding sea may be.

 Perhaps the biggest draw to the island is the surrounding water.
 A rare color of electric blue, the waters of Ocean Cay are some of the most striking we’ve ever seen.
 One thing to note is that the winter months can see cooler water temps.
 So just because the weather is warm year-round doesn’t always mean the water will be as well.